Bellewood - A LifeMinded® Residence

-At Bellevue, we prove, every day, that senior living doesn’t mean isolated living.
+At Bellewood, we prove, every day, that senior living doesn’t mean isolated living.
 When potential residents see the opportunities for classes and including the ancient practice of Qi Gong which combines stretching, balance and mindful, measured breathing or our Pole Walkers Club that logs miles as group walkers, they know they’ve chosen the right senior care community.
-Retirement life and senior care doesn’t have to be boring.
+Retirement life and senior care don’t have to be boring.
 We offer not only physical engagement, but mental stimulation as well with regular book clubs, including authors who visit and read their works personally, and visual arts classes like watercolor painting, beadwork, and driftwood sculpture.
-Bellevue also offers classes provided by the Great Courses which include wine tasting, music appreciation and so much more!
+Our facilities and staff also offer the choice of attending classes provided by the Great Courses which include wine tasting, music appreciation and so much more!
 You can also join our Bellepoint Singers choir and enjoy singing in several public performances throughout the year.
 There’s always something going on at Bellewood, and there’s always room for one more - join us.

 Making The Transition

 MAKING THE TRANSITION

 Leaving one’s home is a big decision at any time in life, and can be especially emotionally fraught for people over 55.
 When the move involves going from an autonomous life to life at an assisted living or retirement community, the change can cause even more anxiety, even if more often than not, it turns out to be a positive one.